lukas1-12/Arduino_DHBW_Spiel/Design_Description/Software_Architecture/DOC_DED_SOA_Software_Architecture.md

     }
 ```

-### token_track_position and token_progress
+### token_position and token_progress

 ```cpp
 token_position
 ```
 The absolute position of the token.
-The track squares are numbered the same for all players, so the starting square for each player differs.
+The track squares are numbered the same for all players, so the starting track position for each player differs.
 ```cpp
 token_progress
 ```
 The relative Position of the token.
-The track squares are numbered individually for each player, so the starting square for each player has the same number.
+The track squares are numbered individually for each player, so the starting track position for each player has the same number.

 The following table shows all of the relative positions of the Players with the corresponding absolute position and Position name.